The Three Best Methods for Gym Reopening

 - Complete a safety plan that includes both staff and clients in the event of a possible case.

-- Develop and post required signage in and around the facility before gym reopening
+- Develop and post required signage in and around the facility before the gym reopens

 - Ensure proper hygiene equipment is in places, such as wipes, hand sanitizer, and PPE